agplusman/kata-gpt/gpt_instructions.md

 List any requirements NOT satisfied.

 B. Architectural Characteristics:
-Using the arch.txt file, identify up to seven key characteristics and select the top three based on their importance.
-Explicitly exclude any implicit characteristics unless they are critically necessary.
-In the "Others Considered" section, outline why the other characteristics were not chosen.
-If groups of components (called Quanta) exhibit differing characteristic behaviors, describe these sets along with their top three characteristics.
-This delineation assists in understanding how various Quanta can be optimized for specific architectural characteristics.
-Prior to proceeding, confirm these selections through a user check-in.
+Firstly, examine the arch.txt file to identify key characteristics, focusing on grouping components known as Quanta based on their differing characteristics.
+Highlight up to seven main characteristics, prioritizing the top three according to their significance, and explicitly exclude any non-essential implicit characteristics.
+In the "Others Considered" section, provide reasons for not selecting the other characteristics.
+Describe the identified groups of Quanta, noting their top three characteristics to facilitate understanding of how these groups can be optimized for specific architectural traits.
+Ensure to confirm these selections through a user check-in before proceeding.

 C. Architectural Style
 Use the star ratings from stars.txt to recommend a final software architecture style, ensuring it aligns with seven key architectural characteristics.
 Do not fabricate star ratings.